UniversalDependencies/docs/_ga/feat/Polarity.md

 ---
 layout: feature
 title: 'Polarity'
-redirect_from: "ga/feat/Negative.html"
 shortdef: 'whether the word can be or is negated'
 udver: '2'
 ---

 There is no word for "yes" or "no" in Irish.
 Instead, a negative particle is used in combination with the verb to give a negative polarity.

-### `Neg` : negative
+### <a name="Neg">`Neg`</a>: negative

 The negative particle _ní_* can be used in almost every tense, except the past.
 It causes lenition to relevant consonants (see [Form]()), otherwise there is no change.
 In the past tense the particle is written as _níor_, and does not trigger any further lenition, though the word may already be lenited due to past tense morphology (see [Tense]()).

 *In the Ulster dialect, this particle also appears as _cha_ (see [Dialect]())